kkoomen/qbr/README.md

 ### The first 9-sticker display (upper left corner)

-This is preview mode.
-This will update immediately and display how Qbr has detected the colors.
+This is live preview mode displaying the detected colors.

 ### The second 9-sticker display (upper left corner)

 This is the snapshot state.
 When pressing `SPACE` it will create a snapshot in order to show you what state it has saved.
 You can press `SPACE` as many times as you'd like if it has been detected wrong.
+The center piece color is used to detect which side to save.

 ### Amount of sides scanned (bottom left corner)